SideChannelMarvels/Deadpool/wbs_aes_nsc2013_variants/README.md

 * `DFA` contains the DFA attack against the (executable of the) version with encodings.
 * `DFA_src` contains the DFA attack against the (source of the) version with encodings.
 * `ALG` contains the algebraic attack used against the original challenge, here against the version with encodings.
+* `ALG2` contains another algebraic attack against the version  with encodings, which is possible because the external encodings are available.